 We work well together – we support each other.
 Because we’re a fairly small care home all the staff have the time and space to get to know our residents really well.
 They have a close rapport and understand residents’ likes and dislikes and how they prefer to spend time.
 We care about each other.

 Some examples of how our staff go the extra mile for our residents:

-We’ve worked hard to build strong relationships with our local social care and health professional – from district nurses, occupational therapists, GPs, and social workers, through to the safeguarding team at Bournemouth, Christchurch and Poole Council.
+We’ve worked hard to build strong relationships with our local social care and health professionals – from district nurses, occupational therapists, GPs, and social workers, through to the safeguarding team at Bournemouth, Christchurch and Poole Council.